Understanding curb colour

 2) The colours used in stamping which are called RELEASE colours because they prevent the texture stamp/s from sticking, and add coloured impressions, marks, and staining effects to the surface of the concrete.

-Some curb companies use an untinted base colour of concrete and colour only the top layer using a slurry coating of “colour hardener”.
+Some curb companies use an untinted base colour of concrete and colour only the top layer using a slurry coating of “colour hardener” or their own mix.
 We do not use slurry colours.
-This method saves a lot on integral colour, as the dyes are expensive.
+Their method saves a lot on integral colour, as the dyes are expensive.
 But when this inevitably chips, it shows a garish white scar that is almost impossible to repair or avoid seeing.

 For that reason, we use integral colours only.
 We cannot achieve really strong colour contrasts the way slurry coating can, but for our climate, integral colours perform better and are much more durable.
 Also we have seen many slurry coats fail when applied in hot weather.
 Our system is similar to what is used around Edmonton on stamped sidewalks and driveways.
 You never see slurry coats used on a sidewalk because it does not last in our climate.
-Slurry coated curbing also tends to be much more expensive, as in the Kwik Kerb franchise system brand.
+Slurry coated curbing also tends to be much more expensive, as in the franchise system brands.